 We offer a range of scholarships and bursaries to provide tuition fee discounts and help with living expenses while at university.

 Check out our Liverpool Bursary, worth up to £2,000 per year for eligible UK students.
 Or for international students, our Undergraduate Global Advancement Scholarship offers a tuition fee discount of up to £5,000 for eligible international students starting an undergraduate degree from September 2024.

 The qualifications and exam results you'll need to apply for this course.

 Applicants with the Extended Project Qualification (EPQ) are eligible for a reduction in grade requirements.
-For this course, the offer is BBC with A in the EPQ.
+For this course, the offer is BBB with A in the EPQ including two sciences.

 You may automatically qualify for reduced entry requirements through our contextual offers scheme.

 If you don't meet the entry requirements, you may be able to complete a foundation year which would allow you to progress to this course.